RockyTV/MaterialFrame/readme.md

 - Lists
 - Tabs
 - Ripples
+-

+## Usage

+Using Material Frame is pretty simple.
+Afer adding it to your project, just open up the file for each component you want to use.
+There will be a long HTML comment telling you how to use that component.

+For example, I want to use the Drawer component.
+All I have to do is open up drawer.html, and read the instructions that are written in the first lines of the file.

 ## Notes
 This project uses the SCSS variant of SASS.
 The compiled CSS is not included within this repository and must be compiled yourself through your tool of choice.